ryan-m-moreno/portfolio/index.md

 Hello Everyone,

 My name is Ryan Moreno.
 My most recent role was as an IT Help Desk Coordinator, where I developed hands-on experience supporting technology solutions and end users.
 Although I am at the early stages of my professional career, I have always had a strong interest in technology.
-Prior to transitioning into IT, I worked in the finance, where I gained valuable analytical and problem-solving skills.
+Prior to transitioning into IT, I worked in finance, where I gained valuable analytical and problem-solving skills.
 However, my passion for technology ultimately led me to pursue a more tech-focused path, aligning my career with my long-standing interests and strengths.

-I started my professional journey in early 2024 and have since earned certifications in Google Cybersecurity.
-I am currently pursuing my CompTIA Networking+ and Security+ certification.
-Given the ever-evolving nature of technology, I stay informed about industry trends through podcasts such as CyberWire and Darknet Diaries.
+I am currently pursuing CompTIA Network+ and Security+ certifications to strengthen my foundational knowledge in networking and cybersecurity.
+To stay current with the rapidly evolving technology landscape, I regularly follow industry-leading podcasts such as The CyberWire and Darknet Diaries.

 I have a strong interest in various areas of technology, and my enthusiasm and curiosity continuously drive my learning and professional development in this dynamic field.
 ```